konnerhorton/bedrock-ge/README.md

           └───'Lab'
 ```

 These relationships are represented in the database tables with so-called "foreign keys".
 For example, the results of an Atterberg Limits Lab test, i.e. Liquid Limit and Plastic Limit tests, that originated from an AGS file would be in stored in the `'Lab_LLPL'` table.
 Each row in this table represents the Atterberg Limit test results performed on a specific sample.
-Each row also knows to which project, GI location and sample it belongs through its `project_uid`, `location_uid` and `sample_uid` respectively.
+Each row knows to which project, GI location and sample it belongs through its `project_uid`, `location_uid` and `sample_uid` respectively.

 This relational database ([linked tables](https://en.wikipedia.org/wiki/Relational_database)) with Ground Investigation data becomes a GIS database by assigning a (3D) GIS geometry to each of the rows in each of the database tables (except for the `'Project'` table).